 The program committee for AMIS 2022 is pleased to announce the dates for the meeting and a call for papers.
-More details regarding the meeting will be provided in the coming months.

 Call for Papers - American Musical Instrument Society